 How to remove a Trojan virus from Mac

-If you’ve spotted that your Mac behaves strangely, you need to perform a thorough malware scan.
-The best way to do it is to use a dedicated tool like CleanMyMac X. It’s much better than ordinary Trojan virus removers, as it can detect and neutralize thousands of threats, including adware, spyware, ransomware, worms, and more.
-You can download it for free here.
+If you’ve spotted that your Mac behaves strangely and detected Trojan after a thorough malware scan, the best way to deal with it is to use CleanMyMac to remove it.
+It’s much better than ordinary Trojan virus removers, as it can detect and neutralize thousands of threats, including adware, spyware, ransomware, worms, and more.

 Trojan virus removal has never been easier — every trace of the malware will be removed from your Mac.